 - Onions – Chopped onions saute with the peppers.
 They may be omitted or sprinkle on chopped green onions when pouring on the beaten eggs.

-How to Make Sausage Breakfast Casserole
+How to Make Gluten-free Breakfast Casserole

 - Bake for 30-35 minutes, or until the edges and bottom start to brown.